MAlexJ/example_springboot/rest_clients/open_feign_client/readme.md

 ### Spring Cloud OpenFeign — a declarative REST client for Spring Boot apps

+The above class contains these beans:

+* Decoder – ResponseEntityDecoder, which wraps SpringDecoder, used to decode the Response
+* Encoder – SpringEncoder is used to encode the RequestBody.
+* Logger – Slf4jLogger is the default logger used by Feign.
+* Contract – SpringMvcContract, which provides annotation processing
+* Feign-Builder – HystrixFeign.Builder is used to construct the components.
+* Client – LoadBalancerFeignClient or default Feign client

 link: https://www.baeldung.com/spring-cloud-openfeign

 Feign makes writing web service clients easier with pluggable annotation support, which includes Feign annotations and